Braun Intertec

 ICC

 International Code Council.
-Provides the certification standards for structural steel and masonry inspectors.
+Provides the certification standards for structural steel and masonry inspectors globally.

 WWTF

 Wastewater Treatment Facility.
-A complex system of structures designed to remove contaminants from municipal sewage.
+A complex system of structures designed to remove contaminants from municipal sewage before discharge.

 BRAUN INTERTEC